qq1012510777/cuDFNsys/README.md

 * [Installation of UMFPACK](https://github.com/DrTimothyAldenDavis/SuiteSparse)

-Installation of OpenMP, Eigen and HDF5 are easy, and you can just do it with google.
+Installation of OpenMP, Eigen and HDF5 are not difficult.
+Just google.

 # Environment setup
-After installations of above-mentioned packages, the _cuDFNsys_ should be linked to them.
+After installations of above-mentioned packages, _cuDFNsys_ should be linked to them.
 In the directory 'Modules', .cmake files can be found, where the path of corresponding packages should be added/set/changed.

 For example, in the 'Modules/FindGMSH.cmake', you'll see